software-mansion/protostar/website/docs/cairo-1/06-testing/cheatcodes-reference/deploy_contract_cairo0.md

 Result::<felt252, RevertedTransaction>
 ```

-Declares and deploys a cairo 0 contract given its name defined in the [protostar.toml](../../05-protostar-toml.md)
+Declares and deploys a Cairo 0 contract given its name defined in the [protostar.toml](../../05-protostar-toml.md)
 configuration file.

 ```cairo title="Example"